 Few roads in Patagonia include sidewalks or crosswalks.
 Many residents walk in streets or alleys in relative safety due to low traffic volumes.
 One crosswalk serves the Town, crossing Naugle Avenue at Third Avenue.
-A sidewalk is located along most of the north side of Naugle Avenue.
-Sidewalk improvements are a priority for Patagonia and future enhancements will be identified in the Town's Capital Improvement Plan.
+A sidewalk is located along most of the north side of Naugle Avenue, along Third Ave between Naugle and McKeown Ave, and along McKeown Ave between Taylor and Fourth Ave.
+Sidewalk additions and improvements are a priority for Patagonia, and future enhancements will be identified in the Town's Capital Improvement Plan.